 CBD helps to regulate cortisol which is a stress hormone that has an impact on sleep cycles.
 You’ll have to experiment with different products to find what works best for you.

 There are a variety of CBD products to choose from such as:

 - Bath bombs

 Breathing can also help us focus on the present moment.
-When you focus on the “now” instead of the future, it gives you a chance to sit back and not worry as much.
-This will give your mind a chance to slow down instead of running all over the place throughout the night.
+When you focus on the now instead of the future, it gives you a chance to sit back and not worry as much.

-There are a number of apps you can download to use for meditation purposes and breathing.
-One of my favorites is Calm.
-They have everything you need that will help you relax and have a good night sleep such as:
+An app that I recommend is called Calm.
+They have everything you need that’ll help you relax and have a good night’s sleep such as:

 - Guided meditations

 One thing I love about this app is you don’t have to be an expert to learn how to meditate.
 It can make practicing meditation easier and will help you stay on track with scheduling time for it each day.

 Trust me, even if it’s for 5 minutes, you will notice a difference in your anxiety.

 If you’re not a fan of using apps, you can search for guided meditations on YouTube.